 After some initial trial and error, I’ve honed my techniques for delicious gluten-free biscotti with great texture.
 Less fillings, such as chocolate and nuts, make a difference.
 The presence of these chunks prevent the dough from staying connected.
 Of course, there is no guarantee, even with regular biscotti, that a biscotto or two won’t break, but the likelihood of this happening increases with gluten-free versions.

-Following is my recipe for the Chocolate Peanut Butter Biscotti.
+Following is my recipe for the Gluten-Free Chocolate Peanut Butter Biscotti.

 A delicious, gluten-free biscotti with peanut butter and chocolate that won’t disappoint in taste or texture!